RubenSmn/logseq-scroll-past-bottom/README.md

 ## Settings

-You can change the default over scroll of **50%** in the settings of the plugin.
+- change the default over scroll of **50%**
+- change whether you scroll past the last line or always see it

 ## License